007 MAGAZINE - The World's Foremost James Bond Resource!

 US Pressbooks newspaper advert blocks

 A 1978 double-bill of The Spy Who Loved Me/The Man With The Golden Gun had a limited release, and although no new posters were created, newspaper advertising blocks were made available by United Artists with the tag-line ‘Bond is Back Because Nobody Does It Better’.
-Similar promotional material was also available to newspapers for the 1980 revival of Moonraker/The Spy Who Loved Me, although once again, no new posters were issued for this double-bill, however, several TV spots were created for the reissue.
-United Artists also produced two versions of the pressbook to accompany the release of For Your Eyes Only (1981); one for the US market featuring the photographic advertising campaign, and a second edition for the English language international campaign (excluding the United Kingdom) which favoured the alternate painted poster and newspaper block artwork.
+Similar promotional material was also available to newspapers for the 1980 revival of Moonraker/The Spy Who Loved Me, although once again, no new posters were issued for this double-bill, however, several TV spots were created for the re-issue.
+United Artists also produced two versions of the Pressbook to accompany the release of For Your Eyes Only (1981); one for the US market featuring the photographic advertising campaign, and a second edition for the English language international campaign (excluding the United Kingdom) which favoured the alternate painted poster and newspaper block artwork.

 With the growth in multiplex cinemas in the mid-1980s, advertising and promotional space was at a premium, with multiple films being screened at each venue.
-Most cinemas simply opted for the standard 1-sheet poster in lobby displays, and as a result many US poster sizes ceased being produced.
-As most advertising was now in newspapers and magazines there was no longer the need for the lavish promotional displays seen in the previous decades, and pressbooks became press kits and standardised the material available for each new film, generally limiting their content to star biographies and production notes.
-However, Casino Royale (2006) reverted to a 68-page (8.5" X 11") colour Press Kit that also included material on a CD-ROM.
+Most cinemas simply opted for the standard 1-sheet poster in lobby displays, and as a result many US poster sizes ceased being produced and individual studios took over the marketing of their own films from the National Screen Service.
+From the early 1980s studios began issuing an ‘Ad Slick’ (also known as an ‘Ad Sheet’ or ‘Press Sheet’) which featured final, camera-ready advertisements in a number of different sizes.
+Similar in style to the ‘Composite Material Sheets’ issued by the NSS in the UK, but getting their name from the glossy paper on which they were printed, Ad Slicks were intended for distribution to theaters or promotional companies for use in print media.
+Usually printed at approximately A4-size (8½" X 11"), these could be supplied as multiple stapled pages, or as a larger folded single sheet.
+Ad Slicks were produced for the James Bond films as early as 1969 and usually featured variations of the artwork and logos seen in the Pressbook [an example from Octopussy (1983) is pictured below].
+As most advertising was now in newspapers and magazines there was no longer the need for the lavish promotional displays seen in the previous decades.
+Pressbooks later became Press Kits and standardised the material available for each new film, generally limiting their content to star biographies and production notes.
+However, Casino Royale (2006) reverted to a 68-page (8½" X 11") colour Press Kit that also included material on a CD-ROM.

 Dr. No US Pressbook